DNKpp/mimicpp/README.md

 Nevertheless, even with very high effort, the 100% code-coverage is without reach.
 I do my best to cover each branch, but even now the coverage percentage varies between the individual tools.
 The goal is to be close to 100% as possible.

+On the other hand-side, there is a whole range of code which doesn't even get investigated by these tools: templates (and macros).
+``mimic++`` has **a lot** of templating code at the very heart, which is at least of equal effort to get right (and tested).
+So, treat the coverage percentage with a grain of salt.

 ### Windows